-In all cases, you can provide some basic information — such as your credit-score range, income and/or your current loan amount — to get a pre-qualified rate offer.
+In most cases, you can provide some basic information — such as your credit-score range, income and/or your current loan amount — to get a pre-qualified rate offer.
 Browsing around and receiving pre-qualified rates won’t affect your credit.
 At this point, the companies are doing a “soft” credit check that doesn’t affect your score.

 In most cases, you’ll want to go with a fixed interest rate.
 It will likely be higher than the starting variable rate, but the APR on a fixed-rate loan will never change once you’ve taken it out.

-Now is also a good time to weigh the different lenders to ensure you’re getting not only the lowest rates, but also the terms and benefits that best fit your needs.
+Now is also a good time to weigh the different lenders to ensure you’re getting not only the lowest rates, but also the terms and repayment benefits that best fit your needs.

 For example, some lenders allow borrowers to transfer federal Parent PLUS loans into the student’s name, while others offer unique repayment terms or other benefits, like career coaching, to their borrowers.